Asterisk4Magisk/Xray4Magisk/README.md

    `export V2RAY_LOCATION_ASSET=/data/v2ray; v2ray -test -config /data/v2ray/config.json`  in android terminal or ssh.

-- dnscrypt-proxy config file is store in `/data/v2ray/dnscrypt-proxy/` folder, you can update cn domains list via run the shell script `update-rule` or if you dislike the default rules, you can edit them by yourself.
+- dnscrypt-proxy config file is store in `/data/v2ray/dnscrypt-proxy/` folder, you can update cn domains list via run the shell script `update-rules.sh` or if you dislike the default rules, you can edit them by yourself.

 - Tips: Please notice that the default configuration has already set inbounds section to cooperate work with transparent proxy script.
 It is recommended that you only edit the first element of outbounds section to your proxy server and edit file `/data/v2ray/appid.list` to select which App to proxy.